![]() |

 The area which we know today as Burrillville, Rhode Island, consists of 14 villages spread over 55 square miles.
 The property the Conjuring House is situated on is within the village of Harrisville, which was named after Andrew Harris, who purchased the area in the early 1800's (which was earlier known as Rhodesville).
 Prior to that, the land encompassing Burrillville had originally been considered part of Glocester, which is actually about 6 miles south of Harrisville.

-Going back to the early years, the property was a substantial amount of land, which is no longer part of the "Conjuring House" property today.
+Going back to the early years, the property was said to have been a substantial amount of land, which is no longer part of the "Conjuring House" property today.
 Over time, parcels were broken up and sold off, and once the Perron's purchased the home, the land was significantly smaller than when the original families owned it.

 Per Pam Kenyon Cardin's own words: